Classic Fruit Tart with Custard

 Prepare the Fruit and Fruit Glaze

-- Wash and slice the fruit you have selected for your tart.
+- Wash and slice the fresh fruit (about 4 cups) you have selected for your tart.
+Dry completely with a paper towel or clean kitchen towel.

-- Combine the jelly or jam in a small saucepan with the water or liqueur.
+- Combine the jelly or jam (140 grams/ ½ cup) in a small saucepan with the water or orange liqueur (1 tablespoon).
 Heat over medium heat until the mixture is liquefied.
 If you used jam, strain the mixture through a fine mesh strainer to remove any lumps or seeds.

 Assemble